MOBrien-85/The-What/README.md

 # The-What

-New text adventure game based on childhood memories of my sister and I playing together during the summer.
+A new text adventure game based on childhood memories of my sister and I playing together during the summer.
 Our mom worked for the athletic department of a big state university and my sister and I would often badger the football players to play with us.
 One, a superstar running back named Moe, was kind enough to give us attention.